-How your business can benefit from an employee assistance programme
+How your business can benefit from an Employee Assistance Programme (EAP)

 Written by Simon Morgan, HR Dept South East London and North Kent